gem5bootcamp/latin-america-2024/slides/02-Using-gem5/07-gem5-resources.md

 Create both a binary resource for the binary and a workload to run the binary.
 Call the binary "matrix-multiply" and the workload "matrix-multiply-run".

-There is a template JSON file in the materials folder.
+There is a template JSON file in the `exercises/02-Using-gem5/07-gem5-resources` folder.

 Use `GEM5_RESOURCE_JSON_APPEND=my_resources.json gem5 run-mm.py` to run the simulation.